 We try to limit class size to an instructor/student ratio of no more than 16 students per instructor.
 The welding classes are limited to 12 students due to tooling requirements.

 How can I find out what hotels are available in the area?

-I would like to bring my spouse.
+I would like to bring my spouse or building partner.
 Is that possible?

 I would like to bring my child.
 Is that possible?

-Children 14 or older are allowed to participate when accompanied by a parent that is also registered for the course.
+Children 16 or older are allowed to enroll and participate when accompanied by a parent that is also registered for the course.

 Can I pay for the workshop the day I arrive?

 No. We must receive payment prior to the workshop.
 In the past we have experienced a number of "no-shows" from people who have not prepaid.
 If you need to cancel, a full refund will be provided as long as you notify us at least seven calendar days prior to the workshop.